 By definition, cognac is geographically limited, relies on a delicate raw material, and involves a long aging process.
 These parameters contribute to cognac’s average price being higher than grain-based spirits.

-Generally, cognac is often considered to taste somewhat less strong than whisky.
-In terms of alcoholic content, with some exceptions for exclusive blends, cognac generally comes in at 40% ABV, as it is the mandatory minimum, but some can exceed this mark.
-Whiskys usually range between 40-50% ABV.
-For cask strength whiskys, they often go over 50% ABV.
+Generally, cognac is often considered to taste somewhat less strong than whiskey.
+In terms of alcoholic content, cognac has 40% ABV, while whiskey can range between 40-50% ABV.

 Like Champagne, most cognacs and whiskys do not bear a vintage year of their production.
 Sometimes, producers will choose to give standout bottles a vintage under exceptional circumstances.
-This is different from Armagnac for example, where most of the bottles are of a specific vintage.
+This is different from Armagnac for example, where almost all bottles are a vintage.

 No, cognac is never peated.
-Using peated smoke is a very specific practice that is only performed by a small number of whisky distilleries, especially in Scotland.
+Using peated smoke is a very specific practice that is only performed by a small number of Scotch distilleries.

 “Eau-de-vie” is the French term for any alcoholic spirit produced by distillation, and “assemblage” means a blend of multiple eaux de vie.
 Cognac is an assemblage, meaning Cellar Masters select and mix different eaux-de-vie in order to reproduce the same exact taste profile year after year no matter the variations in the harvest.